emrichmp/myBPI/README.md

 * React-router
 * he - library used to convert HTML entity into symbol (for currency symbols)
 * React-Line-Graph

-## What I would change and do differently

 ## Installation
 if you want to experiment with this app or run it locally fork and clone this repo.